-Having identified a perceived need for data about eating and physical activity, UNC Greensboro faculty partnered with community and health agencies to create LEAP-a partnership dedicated to examining Lifetime Eating and Physical Activity Practices.
-LEAP was sparked by community conversations initiated by Dr. Jake Hochrien (Chief of Heart and Cardiovascular Health, Cone Health) and Dr. Sandra Shultz (UNC Greensboro, Kinesiology), who began meeting in February 2016 with representatives from nonprofits, Guilford County Schools, healthcare service providers, and city and county representatives.
-They wanted to gain an understanding of how, collectively, communityserving organizations can positively change the culture of lifetime eating and physical activity in Guilford County.
-From those meetings emerged LEAP, whose overarching goal is to collaboratively engage with a broad array of researchers, community-serving organizations, and community members to develop common goals and common indicators and to promote, evaluate, and implement best practices for improving lifetime eating and physical activity practices.
-Toward this end, numerous researchers and community partners might more closely align their programs, policies, research, and educational activities to collectively improve health outcomes associated with lifetime eating and physical activity practices in our community.
+LEAP was sparked by community conversations initiated by Dr. Jake Hochrein (Chief of Heart and Cardiovascular Health, Cone Health) and Dr. Sandra Shultz (UNC Greensboro, Kinesiology), who began meeting in February 2016 with representatives from local universities and colleges, nonprofits, Guilford County Schools, healthcare service providers, and city and county representatives.
+They wanted to gain an understanding of how, collectively, community-serving organizations can positively change the culture of lifetime eating and physical activity in Guilford County.
+From those meetings emerged LEAP, whose overarching goal is to collaboratively engage with a broad array of researchers, community-serving organizations, and community members to develop common goals and common indicators to focus and guide the work of numerous researchers and community partners might more closely align their programs, policies, research, and educational activities to collectively improve health outcomes associated with lifetime eating and physical activity practices in our community.